-- Related learning outcomes: #2, #3. - Assignment length: 3 pages + bibliography in major paper. - Due date: July 10 (with the Major Project below).
+- Related learning outcomes: #2, #3, #5. - Assignment length: 3 pages + bibliography in major paper. - Due date: November 14, 2025 (with the Major Project below).

-5. Major Project (40%).
+4. Major Project (40%).

 Each student will complete a major project for this course.
-The project must reflect substantial research appropriate to graduate level work.
-The project will be comprised of the following two components:
+The project must include a thesis and reflect substantial research appropriate to graduate level work.
+The assignment topic and thesis must be confirmed by the professor by the end of the week of class.
+The project will be comprised of the following components:

-Part 1: A research paper of 8-10 pages (2,800 to 3,500 words) on one of the following topics:
+Part 1: A research paper of 8-10 pages (2,800 to 3,500 words including footnotes) on one of the following topics:

-- > The tension of the understanding of God's immanence and transcendence in corporate worship - > Revelation and response in corporate worship as related to participation and presentation - ➤ The tension between the horizontal and the vertical in corporate worship as evidenced in human focus (believer/seeker) and a divine focus - The value of newness and/or the value of tradition in corporate worship - > The place of form and/or freedom in corporate worship - ➤ Corporate worship as culturally accessible and/or distinct from culture
+- > The tension of the understanding of God's immanence and transcendence in corporate worship - Revelation and response in corporate worship as related to participation and presentation - ➤ The tension between the horizontal and the vertical in corporate worship as evidenced in human focus (believer/seeker) and a divine focus - The value of newness and/or the value of tradition in corporate worship - The place of form and/or freedom in corporate worship - ➤ Corporate worship as culturally accessible and/or distinct from culture - This section of the project will be primarily a research paper interacting initially with Scripture, the key resource list and textbooks in this syllabus, then with the course bibliography and a broader range of sources.

-- This section of the project will be primarily a research paper interacting initially with Scripture, the key resource list and textbooks in this syllabus, then with the course bibliography and a broader range of sources. - The focus of the paper will be the corporate worship context or the weekly worship service of the local church it will not primarily deal with individual worship practice, outside of how this relates to the corporate. - Application of the conclusions of the study must be identified i.e., how will conclusions of the study affect actual worship practice?
-What might corporate worship look like in light of the study. - A biblical theology of worship should be clear in the paper. - Please include a title page followed by a thesis statement and an outline as part of the paper (see Format Guide, page 3), followed by 8-10 pages of text (2,800 to 3,500 words). - Suggested outline for this section first section of the project: - o Title page - Thesis statement and paper outline 1 page - $\circ$ Definition and theology of worship 2 pages - $\circ$ The first aspect of your chosen tension (e.g., the immanence of God) 2 pages - $\circ$ The second aspect of your chosen tension (e.g., the transcendence of God) -2 pages - $\circ$ The importance of tension between the two aspects -1-2 pages - $\circ$ Conclusion and application -1-2 pages
+- The focus of the paper will be the corporate worship context or the weekly worship service of the local church it will not primarily deal with individual worship practice, outside of how this relates to the corporate. - Application of the conclusions of the study must be identified i.e., how will conclusions of the study affect actual worship practice?
+What might corporate worship look like in light of the study. - A biblical theology of worship should be clear in the paper. - Follow the Format Guide for the title page and page numbering.
+The outline should be in point form, but no page numbers are necessary (in contrast to a typical Table of Contents).
+Also, include your thesis statement on this page.
+After these items, include your 8-10 pages of text (2,800 to 3,500 words). - Please follow this outline for the paper section of the project: - o Title page - Thesis statement and paper outline 1 page (see above) - Definition and theology of worship 2 pages - \circ The first aspect of your chosen tension (e.g., the immanence of God) 2 pages - o The second aspect of your chosen tension (e.g., the transcendence of God) 2 pages - \circ The importance of tension between the two aspects -1-2 pages - \circ Conclusion and application -1-2 pages